-During your appointment, your doctor will get your medical history and listen as you describe your symptoms.
+During your appointment, your doctor will get your medical history and symptoms.
 They’ll also use an otoscope to get a detailed look at your outer ear and your eardrum.

 An otoscope is a handheld device with a light and magnifying lens that doctors use to check the health of your ear.
 A pneumatic otoscope can emit a puff of air in the ear.

-When air is pushed against your eardrum, the way the eardrum reacts can help diagnose the problem.
-If the eardrum moves easily, you may not have a middle ear infection, or at least it may not be serious.
-If the eardrum barely moves, it suggests that there is fluid pressing against it from the inside.
+When air is pushed against the eardrum, the way the eardrum reacts can help diagnose the problem.
+If the eardrum moves easily, you may not have a middle ear infection, or it may not be serious.

 The type of ear infection you have will determine the type of treatment.
 In many cases of middle and outer ear infections, antibiotics are necessary.